 In the most recent national Canadian Graduate and Professional Student Survey, over 90% of Laurier students gave very high ratings to the quality of their faculty advisors.

 At Laurier, you are more than a name.
-We pride ourselves on offering a collaborative and supportive student-faculty relationship that advances your understand of your discipline and equip you with the necessary knowledge and skills to succeed in your professional and personal life.
+We pride ourselves on offering a collaborative and supportive student-faculty relationship that advances your understanding of your discipline and equip you with the necessary knowledge and skills to succeed in your professional and personal life.

 We encourage you to learn more about and contact our accomplished faculty.